So you’re looking to earn extra money online.

 You don’t need to turn this into a second-side hustle unless you want to.

 But, if you dedicate a few hours on the weekends, this will be enough to earn you some extra money.

-The beauty of a flipping side-hustle is you don’t a website or business cards to get started.
+The beauty of a flipping side-hustle is, you don’t need a website or a business card to get started.

 After researching an item, post it for sale on an online platform.

 Then, when someone buys your item, ship it to them.

 In the beginning, you can sell whatever is lying around your house.

 But, as you make more sales, you’ll discover items you prefer selling more than others.
 It is when you niche down to these specific types of products.

 Besides being more comfortable focusing on a single niche of products, you’ll also gain more knowledge in your specific niche.